 Hosted by the Hayling Ferry Sailing Club from their base in the dunes at the western tip of Hayling Island, a warm welcome awaits with good food, free camping and live music on the Saturday night.

-Thanks all for a great weekend!
-Full results and links to the GPS track are available on the SFR 2018 race page.
+Last years results and links to the GPS track are available on the SFR 2018 race page.

 The 2019 edition of this event will be held over the weekend of 8th and 9th June at Hayling Ferry Sailing Club.
 As usual a practice race on the Saturday will be followed by the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening with the main race taking place on Sunday.